MubarakShaik-dev/MubarakShaik-dev/README.md

 ### Hi there, I'm Mubarak Shaik 👋

-[cite_start]I'm a passionate and certified Full-Stack Developer from India with expertise in the MERN stack[cite: 7]. [cite_start]I specialize in transforming concepts into high-quality, responsive, and user-friendly web applications[cite: 7, 8]. [cite_start]I am always eager to learn new technologies and contribute to collaborative, fast-paced teams[cite: 8].
+I'm a passionate and certified Full-Stack Developer from India with expertise in the MERN stack.
+I specialize in transforming concepts into high-quality, responsive, and user-friendly web applications.I am always eager to learn new technologies and contribute to collaborative, fast-paced teams.

 ---